NeuralDance/RAG-example-python/README.md

 - **Reranked Results**: We log the reranked results.
 A table of the top ranked text chunks after reranking, providing the RRF, semantic and keyword search score per embedding.
 - **LLM Prompt**: The LLM prompt provided to the LLM to generate the final response.
 This includes the system prompt, the user query and the text chunks retrieved by the RAG.
 - **Final LLM Response**

+_Not logged yet_: The system prompt.
+Though you can change the system prompt in `rag/helper/system_prompt.py`.